a2o/snoopy/README.md

 development and/or configuration endeavours.
 Configuration file must be enabled at build time:

-    --with-config-file[=PATH]

-If PATH is not specified, default path SYSCONFDIR/snoopy.ini is used instead.
+    --enable-config-file

+Configuration file is installed as SYSCONFDIR/snoopy.ini.
+SYSCONFDIR can be changed with --sysconfdir=PATH configuration directive.
 See sample configuration file etc/snoopy.ini for list and description of supported configuration directives.